trOnk12/rijksmusem/documentation/README.md

 ## Permissions

-With the addition of the AdswizzAdSDK to your project, there will be some permissions that will appear in your merged manifest file.
+With the addition of the AdswizzSDK to your project, there will be some permissions that will appear in your merged manifest file.
 You don't need to do anything.

 The SDK uses the following permissions, for different interactive ads: